Copyright © University of Cambridge. All rights reserved.

 It's easy to work out the areas of squares drawn on a grid if they are oriented in the usual way:

-I wonder if you can find a quick and easy method to work out the areas of tilted squares.
+Can you find a quick and easy method to work out the areas of tilted squares?

 Here are some squares with a tilt of 1: